mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "How did that happen?
 What made you come out to her?"

 "She's been a good friend to me.
 And she's been supportive and understanding.
-Plus, she sometimes talks about this one guy that she's liked for a whole year, but it doesn't sound like he treats her well, so I'm not sure why she's still into him."
+Plus, she sometimes talks about this one guy she's liked for a whole year, but it doesn't sound like he treats her well, so I'm not sure why she's still into him."

 "Oh, so it's gotta be the same guy from back in November then."